pulibrary/pul_solr/README.md

 If you ran this with an async ID in the **async** param, you can check the progress in your browser at: `http://localhost:8983/solr/admin/collections?action=REQUESTSTATUS&requestid={your async id}`

-## Specs
+## Testing

-Start Solr via lando, then run the specs
+Start Solr via lando, then run the specs.

+If you are making changes to a Solr configuration during testing, you will need to re-start the Solr service in lando in order for the changes to take effect. (`lando restart`)

 ```
 lando start
+rspec
+[make a change]
+lando restart
 rspec
 ```